tyrant/toy-robot/README.md

 #### What do We expect as deliveries?

-While we love to see a working code, the most important aspects we are looking in to is,
+While we love to see a working code, the most important aspects we are looking into are:

 - How you would approach a problem
 - How you approach around testing